Skip to main content

 If your bounce rate is high, it could mean there is an issue with your cover page impacting the user journey.
 Consider the copy on the cover, as well as the layout and design.
 You should think through points, including whether the visuals are eye-catching.
 Is the copy relevant to the initial CTA?
 Do the visuals complement the text?

-You can check how your bounce rate performs on the Benchmark analytics dashboard.
+You can check how your bounce rate performs on the benchmark analytics dashboard.

 Tips for improvement: